05 Dec 4 Considerations for Evaluating an Intrusion Detection System

 - What data do I need to provide those answers?

 There are many considerations in choosing an IDS and I thought it would be helpful to list several of the most applicable to the broader community.
-Here are four important considerations for evaluating IDS:
+Here are four important considerations for selecting an IDS:

 1) Standalone IDS versus embedded system